codingdiaz/deployments/plugins/deployments/README.md

 - **Job Name**: Specific job within the workflow to monitor (useful for workflows with multiple jobs)
 - **GitHub Environment**: Optional GitHub environment name for protection rules

-### Deployment Status Indicators

-The plugin displays deployment status with visual indicators:

-- 🟢 **Success**: Deployment completed successfully
-- 🔴 **Failed**: Deployment failed
-- 🟡 **Running**: Deployment currently in progress
-- ⚫ **Cancelled**: Deployment was cancelled
-- ⚪ **Idle**: No recent deployments

-### Viewing Deployment History

-The deployment history page shows:

-- **Version**: The version/commit that was deployed
-- **Status**: Visual status indicator
-- **Started/Completed**: Timestamps for deployment timing
-- **Duration**: How long the deployment took
-- **Triggered By**: Who initiated the deployment
-- **Actions**: Direct links to GitHub workflow runs

-## Troubleshooting

-### Common Issues

-#### "No applications found"

-- Ensure your components have the `backstage.io/deployment-enabled: "true"` annotation
-- Check that your catalog is properly ingesting your `catalog-info.yaml` files

-#### "GitHub authentication failed"

-- Verify your GitHub token has the required permissions
-- Check that GitHub OAuth is properly configured in your `app-config.yaml`
-- Try refreshing the page to re-authenticate

-#### "Workflow not found"

-- Verify the workflow path is correct (e.g., ".github/workflows/deploy.yml")
-- Ensure the workflow file exists in your repository
-- Check that your GitHub token has access to the repository

-#### "Rate limit exceeded"

-- GitHub API has rate limits.
-Wait for the reset time shown in the error
-- Consider using a GitHub App instead of a personal access token for higher rate limits

-#### "Insufficient permissions"

-- Ensure your GitHub token has `repo` and `workflow` scopes
-- Verify you have access to the specified repository
-- Check that the repository is not archived or deleted

-### Getting Help

-If you encounter issues:

-1. Check the browser console for detailed error messages
-2. Verify your GitHub token permissions and configuration
-3. Ensure your workflow files are properly formatted and accessible
-4. Check Backstage logs for backend-related issues

 ## Advanced Configuration

 ### Custom Workflow Integration